balaji2003engg/Troubleshooting/jenkins/hostveriifcationfailed/README.md

 and the repository exists."

 # Solution :
+Check whether "CheckHostIP" setting is enabled or not  by executing the below command,

+  ssh -G bitbucket org | grep checkhostip

 To fix this, disabled CheckHostIP by adding the below config in your ~/.ssh/config file